ryanrhymes/owl_guide/book/apidoc/owl_dense_ndarray_generic.rst

   val zeros : ('a, 'b) kind -> int array -> ('a, 'b) t

-``zeros Bigarray.Complex32 [|3;4;5|]`` creates a three-diemensional array of type ``Bigarray.Complex32``.
+``zeros Bigarray.Complex32 [|3;4;5|]`` creates a three-diemensional array of ``Bigarray.Complex32`` type.
 Each dimension has the following size: 3, 4, and 5.
 The elements in the array are initialised to "zero".
 Depending on the ``kind``, zero can be ``0.`` or ``Complex.zero``.